Home and perimeter defense should be at the foundation of your survival plan, no matter how large or small your prepper retreat or bugout location.

 In-between the rows of barbed wire, we make use of natural fencing to create another entry barrier.
 Wild blackberry bushes have been allowed to grow and expand in all directions to create a painful entry point for any potential intruders.

 I also recommend using copious amounts of gates to give you easy access to the entire property.
 This will also allow you to rotate your livestock around into various pastures and divide them from the hayfields and gardens.

-You cannot see our home from the road, it sits more than a half mile back in the woods, but if you could, it would be impossible to tell we have established a hayfield on the back and most unreachable area of the property from our “one way in, one way out” driveway and a spacious paddock around the barn so the livestock can be kept far from view during a long-term disaster.
+You cannot see our home from the road, it sits more than a half mile back in the woods, but if you could, it would be impossible to tell we have established a hayfield on the back and most unreachable area of the property from our “one way in, one way out” driveway and a spacious paddock around the barn so the livestock can be kept far from view.